-Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process i.
-How the business strategy has been influenced.
-Our business strategy has been increasingly focused on engaging stakeholders in implementing sustainability practices including those related to climate change.
-Our internal processes regarding the collection and reporting of sustainability data have directly influenced our strategy.
-Such data includes information from: a) our annual tenant satisfaction survey; b) our annual employee satisfaction survey; c) investors who incorporate climate change aspects into their investment decisions; and d) from internal research regarding how sustainability may generate cost savings and other strategic opportunities including potential increases to returns on investment.
-Amending our annual tenant satisfaction survey to include questions regarding our green initiatives, and our Code of Business Conduct and Ethics to include a sustainability section are prime examples of outcomes from which climate change processes that have influenced our business strategy.
-Additionally, the collected stakeholder data and research is reported to each of our business segments in order to target, develop and implement energy reduction strategies, resulting in the outcomes of the identification of climate change risks and opportunities.
-We then utilize such process outcomes to make any necessary strategy adjustments.
+Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process

-ii.
-Climate change aspects that have influenced the strategy.
+- i.
+Influence on business strategy.
+The primary element of our business strategy is to invest and manage our real estate portfolio for the long-term to maximize the benefit to our stakeholders.
+Our strategy has increasingly focused on engaging stakeholders in implementing sustainability measures including those related to climate change.
+Our internal data collection and reporting processes have directly influenced our strategy, including data from our: a) annual tenant and employee satisfaction surveys; b) investors who incorporate climate change aspects into their investment decisions; and c) internal research regarding how sustainability may generate cost savings and create value including potential increases to returns on investment.
+The stakeholder data is reported to our business segments to target, develop and implement energy reduction strategies, resulting in the outcomes of the identification of climate change risks and opportunities.
+We then utilize process outcomes to make necessary strategy adjustments to achieve maximum benefits for our stakeholders. - ii.
+Examples of influence on business strategy.
+Amending our tenant satisfaction survey to include questions regarding our green initiatives, our Code of Conduct to include a sustainability section, and implementing a Vendor Code of Conduct are prime examples of climate change initiatives have influenced our business strategy.
+Incorporating such sustainability initiatives into our policies have directly influenced our business strategy to invest for the long-term to maximize stakeholder benefits. - iii.
+Aspects of climate change that have influenced the strategy.
 Approximately 85% of our carbon footprint is related to electricity usage; therefore, energy management is a primary cost reduction and climate change driver for us.
-Additionally, approximately [10]% of our operating costs at the property level (within our boundary) are electricity expenses, and a significant portion of our GHG emissions are attributable to purchased electricity.
+Approximately 10% of our operating costs at the property level are electricity expenses, and a large portion of our GHG emissions are attributable to purchased electricity.
 Each of these climate change aspects have influenced our business strategy, requiring adaptation.
 As such, reducing energy usage (and consequently carbon emissions) while ensuring that the quality of our facilities support our tenants' operations, are fundamental strategy components in both the short- and long-term to maximize efficient operating performance and profitability.
 Furthermore, reduced energy usage aids in mitigating the impacts of projected electricity cost increases.
 An additional climate change aspect that has influenced our strategy is the potential for efficiency-related regulatory changes, and the need to prepare for such changes in advance of regulatory enactment.
-Thirdly, reputation risk associated with sustainability performance, as assessed by the investor community, is an important aspect influencing our strategy for existing portfolio and future acquisitions.
+Thirdly, reputational risk associated with sustainability performance, as assessed by the investor community, is an important aspect influencing our strategy for acquisitions.